alpguvenir/NearestPoints/README.md

 Process finished with exit code 0
 ```

+# Test Cases
+In order to test the validity of the program, various test cases are written.
+These test cases are to see the response of the program assuming that the path of the file is given correctly.
+The test files are located under **SampleTestFiles** folder.

 # Timing
 For each of the sample inputs provided, a timing experiment is made using the System.nanoTime() function.
 The specification of the computer that the testing was performed: